SEIR-7-06/installfest/environment-setup/README.md

 If you don't already have an account for the Mac App Store, follow the instructions on Apple Support to [create a Mac App Store account](https://support.apple.com/kb/PH11499?locale=en_US).

 Before class starts, we suggest you upgrade your operating system to OS X Yosemite (10.10), OS X El Capitan (10.11), or macOS Sierra.
 If you're on an older machine with 4GB or less of memory, please stick to OS X Yosemite.
-Also, if Apple releases a newer version of macOS while you're in WDI; please don't update until your instructors say it's ok.
+Also, if Apple releases a newer version of macOS while you're in SEI; please don't update until your instructors say it's ok.

 To check which operating system you're running: